Program(s): Summer College, Undergraduate Courses

-*Taught Online* Through studio work and critical discussions on 2D form, this course is designed to reveal the conventions of images and image-making.
+Through studio work and critical discussions on 2D form, this course is designed to reveal the conventions of images and image-making.
 Basic formal elements and principles of art are presented, but they are also put into practice to reveal perennial issues in a visual field.
 Form is studied as a means to communicate content.
 Topics as varied as, but not limited to, illusion, analogy, metaphor, time and memory, nature and culture, abstraction, the role of the author, and universal systems can be illuminated through these primary investigations.
 Visits to museums and other fieldwork required, as is participation in studio exercises and group critiques.
 Students must attend the first two class sessions to confirm enrollment.
-Wait list requests are due several weeks before the quarter begins.

-This section (93) runs for three weeks and focuses on painting and drawing.
-This course fulfills the general education requirement in musical, visual and dramatic arts.
+This September Term section (97) runs for three weeks and focuses on painting and drawing.

 Remote or Residential